Flat Holography & Holographic Renormalization: Scalar Field: Details on the calculations for interactions

 where we applied \eqref{eq:Bessel-sphericalharmonicsddim} and the fact that $(-1)^{\ell}$ acting on the spherical harmonics is the antipodal map on the angles.
-Recall that $\Omega$ here just denotes all the angles which in order to make contact with \eqref{eq:Bessel-sphericalharmonicsddim} have to be expressed as a unit vector.
+Recall that $\Omega$ here just denotes all the angles, which are expressed as a unit vector in order to make contact with \eqref{eq:Bessel-sphericalharmonicsddim}.
+In this form, we can perform the integral over the space point to obtain